- Company: Turo Italia.

 - Migrating the old software database to a new database that runs together with the AS400 ERP database.

-- Web application proof of concepts.
+- Web application proof of concept.

 - Development and testing.

 The result: Happy users and accelerated business operations

 Almost instantly after the new software became operational, the development team started receiving positive feedback from happy users.
 Reporting that sometimes previously had taken them an hour to complete, now only takes a few minutes.
 The substantial increase in efficiency is possibly thanks to the user interface that facilitates creating the report by filling only three fields.
 All the rest are now fetched directly from the ERP database.

 “Quriosity is an intuitive and easy application; it perfectly meets the needs of operators by means of quickly available information.